-Ohio Real Estate Brokerage and Agency Law
+Real Estate Brokerage and Agency Law and the Ohio Division Of Real Estate

 The Ohio Division of Real Estate is part of the Ohio Department of Commerce and is responsible for licensing Ohio’s real estate brokers and salespersons, as well as the oversight for the establishment and compliance of real estate brokerages.
 The Division of Real Estate includes a 5-member Real Estate Commission who meet once per month and set licensing requirements, make rules, and handle complaints against licensees and licensed companies.
 The Real Estate Commission has the power to suspend or revoke licenses, as such any inquiry must be carefully handled to protect a real estate professionals license.